rawmind0/rendergt/README.md

 ## Usage

-rendergt read recursively go template files, from folders passed as arguments, and render them on stdout or output folder if configured.
-The rendered go templates are writen following the same folder hierarchy.
-Multiple values files can be used and they are mergered before rendering the go templates.
+Rendergt read recursively go template files from input folder passed as arguments, rendering them on stdout or output folder if configured.
+The rendered go templates are writen following the same input folder hierarchy.
+Values can be replaced on templates using multiple values files.
+If multiple values are provided, they will; be merged before rendering the go templates.

 ```
 NAME: